HERA: A Hierarchical-Compensatory Ranking Framework for Paired Benchmarking with Data-Driven Effect-Size Thresholds

 “neutral” results using a tertiary metric M3.
 It applies two

-sub-logics to ensure a total ordering:
+distinct sub-logics to ensure a total ordering while maintaining

 Validation and Uncertainty